ESG Information

 Good Governance Code - Chapter II, subsections D and F

-5 Sustainability Strategy Management and Sustainability Report - Commitment to sustainability; 1.1 Business Strategy; 1.8 Responsible Action
+5 Sustainability Strategy Management and Sustainability Report - 5.1 Institutional Strategy

 Sustainability Strategy